RohitMenon120192/portfolio/README.md

 ***Key Achievements***

-- Evaluated and refined finalized projects, ensuring optimal functionality, and implementing adjustments to enhance production processes, thereby ensuring the highest standard of product excellence, resulting in a 20% increase in production efficiency
+- **Evaluated and refined finalized projects**, ensuring optimal functionality, and implementing adjustments to enhance production processes, thereby ensuring the highest standard of product excellence, resulting in a 20% increase in production efficiency
-- Spearheaded innovation initiatives, introducing groundbreaking products and features that elevated customer satisfaction, reduced costs, and positioned our product line as an industry leader, contributing to a 15% increase in customer satisfaction and a 10% reduction in production expenditures
+- Spearheaded innovation initiatives, **introducing groundbreaking products and features** that elevated **customer satisfaction, reduced costs, and positioned our product line as an industry leader**, contributing to a **15% increase in customer satisfaction and a 10% reduction in production expenditures**
-- Conceptualized and engineered a cutting–edge dual–nozzle 3D printer, fabricating life–sized machine prototypes through pioneering 3D printing technology, resulting in a 25% improvement in prototype fabrication time
+- Conceptualized and engineered a **cutting–edge dual–nozzle 3D printer, fabricating life–sized machine prototypes through pioneering 3D printing technology, resulting in a 25% improvement in prototype fabrication time**
-- Engineered a 3D printed model specifically designed to aid knee replacement surgery, revolutionizing patient care and rehabilitation practices. • Utilized reverse engineering and advanced 3D scanning methodologies to create precise CAD models for efficient 3D printing, expediting part development
+- Engineered a 3D printed model specifically designed to aid knee replacement surgery, revolutionizing patient care and rehabilitation practices.
+- Utilized reverse engineering and advanced 3D scanning methodologies to create precise CAD models for efficient 3D printing, expediting part development
 - Orchestrated the development of a THCS model equipped with LED illumination and an interactive touch interface for real–time fluid flow system monitoring, employing Raspberry Pi and Arduino Uno programming in Python
 - Cultivated a culture of continuous improvement within the engineering team, establishing clear product design standards, streamlining manufacturing through comprehensive documentation, and accelerating project timelines
 - Maintained meticulous documentation practices, ensuring accurate records encompassing all project activities, specifications, and outcomes